jaspwr/rectpack/README.md

 # rectpack

-2D rectangle bin packing algorithms focused on simplicity for efficiently and dynamically packing rectangles into a bin.
+A 2D rectangle bin packer for efficiently and dynamically packing rectangles with a focus on simplicity.
-Features an `alloc` `free` function to dynamically allocate and deallocate rectangles.
+Features `alloc` and `free` functions to dynamically allocate and deallocate rectangles.
-The implementation in only a few hundred lines and is designed to be easy to hack.
+The implementation is only a few hundred lines and is designed to be easy to hack.

 ## Example